loopbackio/loopback.io/pages/en/lb3/Model-definition-JSON-file.md

 ...
 ```

-Below way of excluding base properties by setting the base property to 'null' or 'false' has been deprecated.
-Instead, use excludeBaseProperties as shown above.
+Below way of excluding base properties by setting the base property to 'null' or 'false' is not recommended.
+Instead, use `excludeBaseProperties` as shown above.

 {% include code-caption.html content="common/models/customer.json" %}
 ```javascript